 Economy / Building Block 3 Label Actions Action Type Priority Program(s) E A1 Maintain partnerships between local chambers of commerce, business associations, and regional and state economic agencies to develop and improve programs to recruit and retain businesses to Austin.
 Coordination Continue to grow Austin's economy by investing in our workforce, education systems, entrepreneurs, and local businesses.
 Grow and invest in Austin's creative economy.
-E A2 Establish strategic incentives and investments tailored to targeted industries and business districts throughout Austin, such as downtown, industrial areas, roadway corridors, neighborhood-oriented and -scaled districts, transit-oriented districts (TOD), etc. Policy, CIP Continue to grow Austin's economy by investing in our workforce, education systems, entrepreneurs, and local businesses.
+E A2 Establish strategic incentives and investments tailored to targeted industries and business districts throughout Austin, such as downtown, industrial areas, roadway corridors, neighborhood-oriented and -scaled districts, transit-oriented districts (TOD), etc. Create a regulatory framework to foster a business- Policy, CIP Regulation, Continue to grow Austin's economy by investing in our workforce, education systems, entrepreneurs, and local businesses.
 Grow and invest in Austin's creative economy.
-E A3 Create a regulatory framework to foster a business- friendly environment by: - Identifying regulatory impacts on investment, business development, and retention (zoning, permitting and licensing requirements, tax requirements, etc.) - Assigning city staff devoted to helping businesses navigate the system and troubleshoot; - Creating development incentives (including tax incentives), density and floor-to-area ratio (FAR) bonuses, reduced and alternative parking requirements, expedited review, etc. - Simplifying and clarifying the development review process, including one-stop shop review, enforced timelines, and set targets for responsiveness and accountability - Allowing more by-right development - Making development regulations more flexible, while defining the extent of flexibility and maintaining safety and code integrity - Creating a program to assist businesses that are affect- ed by road construction or infrastructure improvements - Creating a rehabilitation building code to make adaptive reuse efficient and affordable Regulation, Program Continue to grow Austin's economy by investing in our workforce, education systems, entrepreneurs, and local businesses.
+Continue to grow Austin's economy by riendly environment by: - Identifying regulatory impacts on investment, business development, and retention (zoning, permitting and licensing requirements, tax requirements, etc.) - Assigning city staff devoted to helping businesses navigate the system and troubleshoot; - Creating development incentives (including tax incentives), density and floor-to-area ratio (FAR) bonuses, reduced and alternative parking requirements, expedited review, etc. - Simplifying and clarifying the development review process, including one-stop shop review, enforced timelines, and set targets for responsiveness and accountability - Allowing more by-right development - Making development regulations more flexible, while defining the extent of flexibility and maintaining safety and code integrity - Creating a program to assist businesses that are affected by road construction or infrastructure improvements - Creating a rehabilitation building code to make adaptive reuse efficient and affordable Program investing in our workforce, education systems, entrepreneurs, and local businesses.
 Revise Austin's development regulations and processes to promote a compact and connected city.
 Grow and invest in Austin's creative economy.
 E A4 Establish and continually monitor a set of measures to gauge the effectiveness of economic development initiatives.
 Analysis Continue to grow Austin's economy by investing in our workforce, education systems, entrepreneurs, and local businesses.
 Grow and invest in Austin's creative economy.
 E A5 Improve Austin's transportation and economic connections between other major cities in Texas by supporting the construction of a high speed rail network.
 Coordination Invest in a compact and connected Austin.
 Continue to grow Austin's economy by investing in our workforce, education systems, entrepreneurs, and local businesses.